JZ76/Racetrack-Preparation/README.md

 # [DISSERTATION] Racetrack-Preparation

-> This repository is used to pre-process a racetrack, in order to generate a center line csv file which can be used in [another package](https://github.com/TUMFTM/global_racetrajectory_optimization) for calculating minimum time trajectory.
+> This repository is used to pre-process a racetrack, in order to generate a center line csv file which can be used in another package called [global_racetrajectory_optimization](https://github.com/TUMFTM/global_racetrajectory_optimization) for calculating minimum time trajectory.

 Please feel free to raise topics in Issues section, I will try my best to answer them!